 Chennai Outer Ring Road (ORR), Tamil Nadu, India

 Chennai's Outer Ring Road (ORR) is a 62.3km project being built in two phases around the Chennai Metropolitan Area (CMA) in Tamil Nadu, India.
 The project will connect the GST Road from Vandalur to the Tiruvottiyur Ponneri Pancheti (TPP) Road in Minjur.
-The key objective of the project is to allow heavy vehicles to travel outside of the city, minimising traffic congestion within the city central areas.
+The key objective of the project is to allow heavy vehicles to travel outside of the city, which will minimise traffic congestion within the central city areas.

 Land for the project was acquired in two phases.
 For the first phase, Chennai Metropolitan Development Authority (CMDA) acquired 29.65km of land between national highway (NH) 45 and NH205, covering 29 villages.
-The second phase acquired approximately 30km of land from Nemilicheri to Minjur, covering several villages.
+The second phase acquired approximately 30km of land from Nemilicheri to Minjur, in TPP Road covering 27 villages.
 The project aims to boost real estate prices and commercial activities in the surrounding areas.

 A detailed feasibility report (DFR) for the development of the ORR has been completed.
 A detailed project report (DPR) was prepared after the DFR had been approved by the government.
 The project extends up to an area of 545.08ha with a total estimated cost of INR20bn ($380m).